visgl/deck.gl/dev-docs/RFCs/proposals/color-filter-extension-rfc.md

 Usage: `new ColorFilterExtension({shaders: ['hueSaturation', 'tint']})`

-This may be useful in the event a user wanted to first make their layer greyscale and then tint it as opposed to tinting before desaturating.
+Shader order can give a different result, so this may be useful in the event a user wanted to first make their layer greyscale and then tint it as opposed to tinting before desaturating.

-The same prop may be useful for cherry picking which shaders to apply for users concerned with shader overhead.
+The same prop may be useful for cherry picking which shaders to apply when users are concerned with shader overhead.

 #### Pros and Cons